usdot-jpo-ode/jpo-ode/qa/test-harness/README.md

 #### Option 2: Using system python

-1. Install the required python modules using `pip install -r requirements.txt` or `pip3 install -r requirements.txt`
+1. Install the required python modules using `pip install -r requirements.txt`.
 2.  _Run the test script using the **Usage** instructions below._

 ## Usage